SharePoint/sp-dev-docs/docs/spfx/known-issues-and-common-questions.md

 - *Date - 6th of June*

-SharePoint Extensions with additional customizations capabilities for the SharePoint Online is now available in SharePoint Online.
+SharePoint Framework Extensions with additional customizations capabilities is now available in SharePoint Online.
 You can find more details on the SharePoint Framework extensions from our documentation.

 - [SharePoint Framework Extensions Overview](./extensions/overview-extensions.md)
 - [SharePoint Framework Extensions Tutorials](./extensions/get-started/build-a-hello-world-extension.md)